ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 - Ubika account on the [Ubika website](https://my.ubikasec.com/){.external}
 - Ensure that an appropriate block of additional IPs is available.
 - Ensure that the vRack is enabled and configured to allow secure communication between the components of the infrastructure.
-- Ubika License BYOL (**B**ring **Y**our **O**wn **L**icense), obtained directly from Ubika via the [official Ubika website](https://my.ubikasec.com/){.external}.
+- Ubika WAAP Gateway License BYOL (**B**ring **Y**our **O**wn **L**icense), obtained directly from Ubika via the [official Ubika website](https://my.ubikasec.com/){.external}.
 You will need to provide it during the installation and configuration process.

 ## Instructions

-In addition to the installation and configuration of Ubika, this tutorial offers a use case where you'll test Ubika by deploying and running a web application on your Public Cloud infrastructure :
+In addition to the installation and configuration of UWG, this tutorial offers a use case where you'll test UWG by deploying and running a web application on your Public Cloud infrastructure :

 - [Configure your vRack](#step1)
 - [Install and configure Ubika WAAP Gateway on your Public Cloud environment](#step2)